Bellview Airlines (Sierra Leone)

 Bellview Airlines was an airline based in Sierra Leone.
 It was established and started operations in 1995, and was jointly owned by Bellview Airlines and Sierra-Leonean investors.
 It has since been merged back into the parent company in Nigeria.

-The airline was on the List of air carriers banned in the European Union.
+The airline was on the banned from flying in European Union skies.
 In 2008, Bellview Airlines had its licence revoked.